step-up-labs/firebase-authentication-dotnet/README.md

 ### Samples
-There are currently 2 sample projects in the [samples folder](/samples/):
+There are currently 3 sample projects in the [samples folder](/samples/):

 * .NET Core Console application (uses only the base library, no UI)
 * WPF sample with UI
+* UWP sample with UI

 Feel free to clone the repo and check them out, just don't forget to add your custom API keys and other setup (typically in `Program.cs` or `App.xaml.cs`).